 After composing the piece I also completed a series of drawing representing the various scales used in the piece and the speed at which they are played – a visual representation of the structure of the music.

 I also put together a kind of poem from quotations by Marcel Proust, Milan Kundera & Richard Rorty and added it to the drawings.
-In the video version the drawings fade in and out in time to the music, corresponding to it.
-In the following full screen version you can click, tap or swipe your way through the 37 sections at your own speed.
+In this full screen version you can click, tap or swipe your way through the 37 sections at your own speed.
+In the following video version (with a revised version of the MIDI part from 2010) the drawings fade in and out in time to the music, corresponding to it.